Mailman (City Letter Carrier)

 I am currently a CCA.
 Is it uncommon to be completely overwhelmed on Monday and Tuesdays?
 Suggestions?
 Also foot pain suggestions?

-Asked by Ron about 12 years ago
+Asked by Ron over 12 years ago

 Regarding Monday and Tuesday, it is normal to feel overwhelmed, especially Monday where I work.
 My suggestion is to just work carefully and don't goof off or take extra breaks.
 You can't be disciplined for doing your job correctly even if it takes too long.
 As for foot pain, I wear cushioned socks which can be purchased with the uniform allowance and comfortable shoes.
 No magic formula.